j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 ```
 <br>

 Next, I provided the 'constant' subdirectory as context (this folder stores the properties and parameters that remain constant throughout the simulation.
-It includes information on the physical properties of materials (e.g., transportProperties, thermophysicalProperties) and mesh-related data (e.g., polyMesh folder, which contains the computational mesh files).
-By specifying constants, users can define the simulation's physical environment.) and received the following response:
+It includes information on the physical properties of materials used in the sim.) and received the following response:

 <br>